Animals on Campus

 Any fish kept inside campus buildings shall be kept in a suitable tank that is regularly

-responsible for cleaning and maintaining fish tanks.
+and maintaining fish tanks.